Marcus Scherer, the ﬁrst in his First Nations family to graduate from high school, will soon have a university degree, too.

-Last year, UBC enrolled 1,607 Indigenous students, up 21 per cent from 2011, at its Vancouver and Okanagan campuses.
+In 2016, UBC enrolled 1,607 Indigenous students, up 21 per cent from 2011, at its Vancouver and Okanagan campuses.
 “We were not being particularly aggressive until we felt we were recruiting students into a good environment,” he says.

 Part of creating a good environment is ensuring the Indigenous community is represented on the university’s staff as well.
 Despite a competitive hiring market, the University of Alberta added 25 Aboriginal faculty and mid-level administrators.
 “One of the barriers is that Indigenous people don’t see themselves in the academy,” says Rodgers of the value of Indigenous faculty teaching all subjects.
 “It is important for the Indigenous students, but it is very important for the non-Indigenous students.”

-Last spring, the university approved a new Ph.D. program aimed at producing a new generation of Indigenous scholars.
+In spring of 2017, the university approved a new Ph.D. program aimed at producing a new generation of Indigenous scholars.
 U of A’s popular massive open online course (also known as a MOOC), Indigenous Canada, explains Canada’s fraught history of Indigenous relations.